Samantha Marquez

 What is the focus of your current research?

-Over the last three years, I have pioneered amarquez2 revolutionary cell-architecture process for the design and engineering of core/shell multicellular structures based on a "bottom-up strategy".
+Over the last three years, I have pioneered a revolutionary cell-architecture process for the design and engineering of core/shell multicellular structures based on a "bottom-up strategy".
 This unique 3D organized cell structure is, by definition, a "living capsule" with a biomembrane/tissue shell and a unique core that acts as container or reservoir.
 I call it: Celloidosomes®.

 Microbiological methods, using Petri dishes, are the standard method used to organize cells into living 2D tissue.
 More sophisticated tissue structures are presently possible using scaffolding that promotes 3D cell organization.
 In Cell-Delivery technologies, clusters of cells (islets) have been used for restoration of cell function after transplantation (i.e. pancreatic islets); however these islets are extremely sensitive to oxygen deficiency and, because of hypoxia, the transplanted islets subsequently die.
 There is an evident need for novel multicellular structures that can overcome the oxygen transport limitations presented in the current islets.
 A potential solution to this problem is my core/shell multicellular assembly-system: Celloidosomes®.